Luos-io/Documentation/tutorials/your-first-message/send-message.md

 </TabItem>
 <TabItem value="Nucleo" label="Nucleo">

-For Nucleo the initialisation of your PIN as input is done in the main files by the function
+For Nucleo boards, the initialization of your pins as an input is done in the main file (C) inside the following function:

 ```c
 MX_GPIO_Init();
 ```

-You have nothing special to do just remember the value of the pin : BTN_GPIO_Port and BTN_Pin (see main.h)
+You must only remember the names of the pins: BTN_GPIO_Port and BTN_Pin (see _main.h_).
 </TabItem>
 </Tabs>

-Now everything is ready to send back the button value.
+Now everything is ready to send back the button's value in a message.

-## 3. Setup your Hardware
+## 3. Send back the button's value

-> By catching a message we already see that they contain some interesting information allowing you to understand the meaning of the transmitted data.
+> By learning how to catch messages from the previous page of this tutorial, we already know that they contain some interesting information allowing you to understand the meaning of the transmitted data.

-Any message contains 2 main parts :
+Any message contains two main parts:

 <div align="center">
   <Image src="/img/your-first-message/your-first-message-2.png" darkSrc="/img/your-first-message/your-first-message-2.png"/>